rich-at-thinkful/ft-curric-gists/fundamentals/function-drills-1.md

 - Commit, push.

 7) Check if `name` and `age` have been entered.
-Create a conditional which throws an error if not with the message: 'Arguments not valid'.
+If not, create a conditional which throws an error with the message: 'Arguments not valid'.

 > Hint: How do you check if a parameter or variable has not been "defined"?